 Keep in mind that the National Association of Realtors (NAR) pegs the average time owners keep their properties at about eight years.
 Younger buyers sell sooner, and older ones tend to stay longer.

 The biggest disadvantage of an ARM is the risk of interest rate hikes.
 For example, it’s possible a 5/1 ARM with a 4.5% start rate could (worst case) increase as follows:

 - Years eight through 30: 9.5%

 This doesn’t mean your ARM will increase; it means that it’s possible.

 The catch?
-You get half as much time to clear your loan balance, so your monthly payments will be higher.
-But while your loan gets retired in half the time, your payment is NOT twice as high.
+A 15-year FRM gives you half as much time to pay off your loan balance as a 30-year fixed loan or a 5/1 ARM (which has a total loan term of 30 years).
+That means your monthly payments will be higher.
+But while your loan gets paid off in half the time, your mortgage payment is NOT twice as high.
 Not even close.